Is it true? FEAR is false evidence appearing real?

 If I’m honest with myself (and you), I was frightened.
 My fear did not seem like false evidence appearing real in the present moment.

 I embarked upon the journey across town walking down narrow streets.
 Discovering picturesque squares at every turn.
 Easily, I could have changed my mind.
 Instead, I chose to motivate myself with self-talk.
-I gave myself confidence and permission to face fear (and to conquer fear).
+I gave myself confidence and permission to face & overcome fear.

 I made it to step numero uno or νούμερο ένα in Greek.
 Terrified looking at the top of the hill where the fortress towered over the small city.
 I paced back and forth at the entrance.
 Gradually, the confidence from the self-talk kicked in.